mattwheeler-dev/4cast/README.md

 </p>

 <p>
-  Search by city name, and use the buttons to swap between imperial and metric units of measurement.
+  The easiest search method is to search by city name.
+You can also use the buttons to swap between imperial and metric units of measurement.
 </p>

 <p>Built using